nodatime/nodatime/docs/README.md

 - Should the home page itself be built in docfx, or is that asking too much?
 - Various questions around populating the extra data
+- How do we get docfx to cope with there being multiple API versions with the same UIDs?
+Aargh.
+Could disambiguate UIDs, but that's really painful in terms of editing.